Visually Tracking Your Goals to Stay Aligned in 2026

 • What makes me the happiest?

 • What is one word to describe your focus for the year?
-Is it family, consistency, joy, or health?
+Is it family, consistency, joy, growth, or health?

 What is holding you back?
 Be honest with yourself; what beliefs or shoulds are you holding on to that are no longer serving you?

 Once you have answered the following questions, go to Canva or Pinterest and create your vision board.
-On Pinterest, create a secret board and pin those images you want to embody in the new year.
+On Pinterest, make a secret board and pin those images you want to embody in the new year.
 As for Canva, design an image for your desktop to keep your vision board and goals front and center!

 Once I have my vision and goals inside of Notion, I create a vision board for my desktop.
 I have two monitors.
 One that has my vision board for the year.
-My main monitor has my vision board for the month.
+My primary monitor has my vision board for the month.
 Yes, I create a vision board each month to focus on one thing.

 Long-Form Content Planning